Working at height in Canterbury

 Engaging Sky Height Safety in Canterbury

-New Canterbury clients typically engage us in one of three ways: (1) a free desk-based compliance check that turns previous test records, photos, and drawings into a written compliance status report; (2) a direct site inspection visit when the existing certification has lapsed or no records exist; or (3) a fixed-price install quote following a survey where the gap is well-defined from the start.
-Whichever route in, the deliverable is the same — one audit-ready document set covering every system on the building.
+Most Canterbury clients come to us by one of three routes: a free desk-based compliance check that converts your existing test records, photos and drawings into a written status report; a straight site inspection where certification has lapsed or no records survive; or a fixed-price install quote after a survey where the gap is already clear.
+Whichever route you take, the outcome is identical — a single audit-ready pack covering every system on the building.

 Building types and industries we serve in Canterbury